BloomTech-Labs/code-your-dreams-fe/README.md

 - Click on the Courses link.
 - Click on the link for the course that was created for testing.
+- Attempt to delete the course.
+  - Verify that the app prevents the course from being deleted (because of linked materials).
 - Scroll down to the materials table.
 - Remove all materials created for testing.
 - Delete the course.